-EDUCATION: Access to education is measured using two indicators: net school enrollment for the population ages 3 to 24 and degree attainment for the population ages 25 and older (based on the proportions of the adult population that has earned at least a high school diploma, at least a bachelor's degree, and a graduate or professional degree).
+EDUCATION: Access to education is measured using two indicators: net school enrollment for the population ages 3 to diploma, at least a bachelor's degree, and a graduate or professional degree).
 All educational attainment and enrollment figures come from Measure of America analysis of data from the US Census Bureau ACS.
 Single-year 2015 ACS estimates were used for countywide HD Index calculations except those for Asian and Latino subgroups, which utilize multiyear 2011-2015 estimates.
 Multiyear 2011-2015 ACS estimates were used for HD Index calculations for incorporated cities and other census-designated places, public use microdata areas, City of LA council districts, and LA community plan areas.
 Educational attainment and enrollment data for City of LA council districts and LA community plan areas are custom tabulations from the ACS prepared by special arrangement with the US Census Bureau for this report.